-In late 2016 Google improved “Maps Offline” then WAZE started automatic caching.
-Now, with a GPS enabled phone (any smart phone) there’s no need for an expensive Garmin add-on when renting a car in Costa Rica.
+Google improved “Maps Offline” and Waze started automatic caching.
+Now, with a GPS enabled phone (almost any smart phone), there’s no need for an expensive Garmin add-on when renting a car in Costa Rica.

-You need three things to navigate by GPS – 1) A network of satellites broadcasting the current time, 2) a receiver that can interpret the signal from several satellites to determine location, and 3) a digital zoomable map to display the current location and calculate routes to other locations.
+You need three things to navigate by GPS – 1) A network of satellites broadcasting the current time, 2) a receiver that can triangulate the signal from several satellites to determine current location, and 3) a digital zoomable map to display the current location and calculate routes to other locations.

 Garmin/Navsat is expensive for Costa Rica with map and data package purchase prices between $80 and $150 and rental options starting at $10 per day.